KxSystems/docs-v1/docs/tutorials/licensing.md

 Note the license number (`#400` in the example) and quote it in any correspondence about the license.

-If you are sharing use of a commercial license, you will probably want to set the environment variable `QLIC` to the path of the `k4.lic` file, as below.
+If you are sharing use of a commercial license, you will probably want to set the environment variable `QLIC` to the path of the license key file, as below.

 ## Keeping the license key file elsewhere